lenoteddy/batch13.buidlguidl.com/README.md

 After successfully graduating, we have futher challenges for you to tackle.
 If you haven't done all the SpeedRunEthereum challenges, give them a try.
 Then there is the ETH Tech Tree and also our Capture the Flag (CTF) challenges to hone and practice your solidity skills.
 If you run through a couple of these and want to continue building, you’ll have the opportunity to apply for a builder’s grant to develop a full-scale dApp!
 Acceptance will depend on both your contributions during the batch program and the description in the application of your project.
-For more details on the process and how to apply, check out [Issue #9](/../../issues/9)
+For more details on the process and how to apply, ask us.

 ## Useful Resources